Capstone-project-PGDDE/fluffy-system/Reports/Data_augmentation_report.md

 Noise was added to numeric features, while categorical features were retained as-is.
 Synthetic samples were concatenated with the original dataset.

-## Impacts Analysis

-Need to be done after model are trained